-One solution - "This is also a feature"

-- Also known as "the lazy solution" - Can actually be a real feature in some way since it allows you to use the pipeline registers as temporary storage - Don't do this if you can avoid it! - I did.
-I regretted it just a year later when I wanted to add interrupts... - Better variant: Consider this undefined behavior - Simulator or assembler disallows code like this (e.g. srsim)
+- One solution "This is also a feature" - Also known as "the lazy solution" - Can actually be a real feature in some way since it allows you to use the pipeline registers as temporary storage - Don't do this if you can avoid it! - Better variant: Consider this undefined behavior - Simulator or assembler disallows code like this (e.g. srsim)